| Capt. Ben Pine Dies After

 international fishermen's racing fame, beloved by thousands everywhere, passed away in his

 70th year, yesterday morning at 7.50 o'clock at his home, 24 Wonson street, Rocky Neck.
+He was a real Gloucesterman in every sense of

 the word.
 Gloucester's interests were first and foremost in his every action